mjdean1994/OS_Architecture_Project/README.md

-Run 'make' in the main project directory to build the project.
-You should then change your directory to the build directory and use ./shell {floppyFileName} to run the program, where floppyFileName is the name of the floppy image you'd like to load into the shell.

-The code authors reserve all rights to this code and do not authorize replication of code featured in this project without proper citation.

 ## Synopsis

 This project is an implementation of the FAT12 file system for Champlain College's Operating Systems Architecture course (CSI-385).
 The project implements the following commands: